mariaafara/lexical-resources-2019/README.md

 Functions listed in `lexres-site/editor/nlp/services/preds.py` are intended to predict the next word, given what was already written by the user.
 Functions listed in `lexres-site/editor/nlp/services/edits.py` are meant to propose edits & changes to the text, eg. by highlighting spelling mistakes.

-If you want or need to add helper functions and classes, consider implementing those the `lexres-site/editor/utils/nlp.py` module, which already contains one helper class for the `edits.py` module.
-This is however not a hard requirement: anything goes as long as your final submission runs as intend.

-Notify your teachers if you can't make the code run.

 **These files should contain functions which must have a specific signature.** For now, these files contain one example each.
 Namely, all functions in `lexres-site/editor/nlp/services/preds.py` should have a keyword argument "text", and should yield a list of strings.
 Here's an example:
 ```python